Reviews You Can Rely On

 Scoring right in the middle of the pack, the Fitbit Ionic delivered an overall lackluster performance.
 While we didn't dislike it, it still paled in comparison to the Editors' Choice award winners.
 The Ionic scored a few points less than the LG Watch Sport, the Editors' Choice award winner for Android users and well below the Apple Watch Series 3 and the Samsung Gear S3, the top two models of our tests.
 The Ionic scores slightly higher than the original watch from Huawei and is priced comparably and much better than our Best Buy award winner, but costs about $70 more.

-fitbit ionic smartwatch review - the fitbit ionic.
+fitbit ionic - the fitbit ionic.

 The Fitbit Ionic.